dekarrin/ictiobus/docs/fishi-usage.md

           |               \-- (rparen ")")
           \-- (block-close "}")

-That's ludicrously messy, and would be difficult to directly analyze.
-By defining a series of actions in the SDTS which convert each item to some sort of AST node, passing the values along as neede, a tree that representes the same syntax but in a more abstract fashion can be created:
+That's ludicrously messy and would be difficult to directly analyze.
+By defining a series of SDDs that gather related nodes together to produce abstract representations of their structure, a much smaller tree that represents the same syntax be created:

     [if-statement]
      |-- condition: [binary expression (op="&&")]